LutonDatta/student-management-system/README.md

 language.
 There is no limitation.
 We don't have any separate localization guide, follow native CodeIgniter guide here [www.codeigniter.com](https://www.codeigniter.com/)

+# Demo And Live Site
+Please visit to see the live and demo site here [ultra-school.com](https://ultra-school.com/).
+Sign up to join to our site, you can login and check some functionalities here.
+Default password is __abc@123#__ and email is __lutondatta@gmail.com__ for Student Management System (SSMS) and Student Management System SaaS for Business.
+If you sign up using your own email and password, then use your own password.
+If you use our default email password you might see some unusual activities.
+Such as, you just have added an item, another person have deleted, because multiple person might use same password in a same time.

 # Support: Premium Support Available
 Premium support available, for which you have to pay.
 Send eMail to LutonDatta@gmail.com get support or comment from where you have purchased the software.